phtj/patrick-janssen/index.md

 ![Photo](./assets/images/1-IMG_4903.JPG)

-Dr Patrick is Associate Professor at the Department of Architecture at the National University of Singapore and director of the Design Automation Laboratory.
+Dr Patrick Janssen is Associate Professor at the Department of Architecture at the National University of Singapore and director of the [Design Automation Laboratory](https://design-automation.net).
 He is Adjunct Associate Professor in Automation in Urban Planning and Design at the 3D GeoInformation research group at the Department of Urbanism, Faculty of Architecture and the Built Environment at TU Delft.
 He is co-​investigator in the Digital Twin-​Enabled System Resilience module at the Future Resilient Systems, ETH Zurich.

 Dr Janssen researches computational methods and tools for design exploration and optimisation at the urban scale.
 Key focus areas are parametric modelling and evolutionary optimisation.